ValorLin/include-tag/README.md

 fs.writeFileSync('demo/build.html', html, {flags: 'w+'});
 ```

-Run it, And you would got a compiled html file like this.â†“
+Run it, And you would got a compiled html file like this.â†?
 ### build.html
 ```html
 <header>